infobloxopen/seal/docs/source/key-concepts/introduction.md

       x-seal-default-action: deny
 ```

-Sometimes it is usefull to allow actions to have parameters.
+Sometimes it is useful to allow actions to have parameters.
 For example, you may want to log a special log message if a particular action is taken.

 ```yaml
  openapi: "3.0.0"